Rear-End Collisions

 • Fatigue.
 Lack of energy could be related to difficulty sleeping, depression, stress, pain, concussion, or various other causes.

 • Memory and/or concentration problems.
-It’s possible for someone to develop cognitive symptoms after a whiplash injury.
+Someone can develop cognitive symptoms after a whiplash injury.
 These troubles could involve difficulty with memory or thinking.
 Sometimes these symptoms start shortly after the injury, or they might not show up until hours or days later.
 Cognitive problems could be from a brain injury, or perhaps they could be related to various types of stress.

 • Challenges with chewing, swallowing, or speaking.
 Sometimes trauma to muscles around the jaw can cause chewing or yawning to be painful.